Don't Fall for Any of These 12 Myths About Early Retirement

 Retiring early doesn’t mean you can never afford to spend money on extras.
 While you should spend wisely, you can account for these extra expenses when planning for retirement.

-You can determine before retirement how much you will need to save and how much you need to supplement to live the lifestyle you want and then create the right budget for you.
+You can determine before retirement how much you will need to save for the lifestyle you want, and then create the right budget for you.

 You won’t need to save anymore